MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/unix-linux-process.md

 ms.topic: article
 ---

-# UNIX or Linux Process
+# UNIX or Linux process

 The _UNIX/Linux Process Monitoring_ template lets you monitor that a particular process installed on an UNIX or Linux computer runs.